 Everyone’s got their own Christmas traditions, especially when it comes to baking.
-I recently taught a Holiday Baking cooking class, and I asked each person to tell me their favorite Christmas treat.
+I recently taught a Holiday baking cooking class, and I asked each person to tell me their favourite Christmas treat.
 A lot of the classics were named; shortbread, butter tarts, and gingerbread.
-One of my favorites is an oatmeal cookie with butterscotch chips.
-It’s certainly not a classic Christmas recipe, but it’s a staple in my household.
+One of my favourites is an oatmeal cookie with butterscotch chips.
+It’s certainly not a common Christmas recipe, but it’s a classic recipe in my household.
 I make a double batch, freeze them, and grab a few at a time when the mood strikes.

 As much as I love my classic recipe, I was ready to change it up a bit.
 I’ve been seeing lots of desserts out there recently that incorporate bourbon, and I knew I had to jump on the bandwagon.
 And I’ll tell ya, it’s a good wagon to be on.
 I will warn you, the dough could probably get you drunk, so watch out!
 Although, taking a shot or two while baking will also get you tipsy.
 Not that I’m speaking from experience or anything…..

-In addition to boozing up these oatmeal cookies, I added some toasted pecans for texture, and obviously for their damn delicious flavor.
+In addition to boozing up these oatmeal cookies, I added some toasted pecans for texture, and obviously for their damn delicious flavour.
 The pecans work amazingly with the butterscotch chips and bourbon.
 And for those wondering, the bourbon adds a very notable caramel flavor once baked, and it makes the cookies irresistible.
 I ate the first whole batch of cookies before the second batch even came out of the oven.
 These suckers are a good kind of trouble!